The Four-Session Series Teaches How to Engage in Policy Reform and Fight for Civil Rights

 Program Registration Closes April 1, 2019

-WEST HOLLYWOOD, CA: Today, Christopher Street West (CSW), the 501(c)3 non-profit that produces the annual LA Pride Festival and Parade in partnership with the Trans Wellness Center announced the creation of PLATform: Policy, Leadership, and Advocacy Training program to support and educate the transgender and non-binary communities on how to engage in activism and policy reform.
+March 25, WEST HOLLYWOOD: Today, Christopher Street West (CSW), the 501(c)3 non-profit that produces the annual LA Pride Festival and Parade in partnership with the Trans Wellness Center announced the creation of PLATform: Policy, Leadership, and Advocacy Training program to support and educate the transgender and non-binary communities on how to engage in activism and policy reform.
 This first-of-its-kind program was conceptualized by CSW Board Member Alexandra Magallon with Trans Wellness Center Program Manager Mariana Marroquin.

 Currently, legislation is threatening to erase the transgender and non-binary community from the federal definition of gender.
 Now more than ever, there is a critical need to train the next generation of leaders on best practices for advocacy and policy-making.
 LA Pride is committed to amplifying the voices of the transgender and non-binary communities and is providing a “PLATform” for these voices to ring in the halls of justice.